-Here is the recipe for the typically Parisian brioches, those that have a little ‘head.’
+Here is the Parisian Brioche Recipe for the typically Parisian brioches, those that have a little ‘head.’
 They are seemingly simple to make, but when you start, you’ll see that the head has a tendency to be a little lopsided.
 There’s an easy way to get it right.
-Here’s my recipe, which I’ve developed after trying many variations with the proportions.
+Here’s my Parisian Brioche Recipe, which I’ve developed after trying many variations with the proportions.
 Surprisingly, if a brioche is too rich in butter, it becomes almost too dry.
-I wanted to achieve a soft brioche with a wonderful taste and the only solution was to reduce the proportion of butter slightly and increase the amount of sugar just a tad.
+I wanted to achieve a soft brioche with a wonderful taste, and the only solution was to reduce the proportion of butter slightly and increase the amount of sugar just a tad.
 The result is everything I was looking for in a brioche, one you can eat for breakfast or for a snack.
-It contains some milk, so might be likened to a pain au lait, a slightly sweet bread roll, but many recipes for brioche do contain powdered milk.
-Yet it’s still a brioche, because despite everything, it does contain a lot of butter!
+It contains some milk so that it might be likened to a pain au lait, a slightly sweet bread roll, but many recipes for brioche do contain powdered milk.
+Yet it’s still a brioche because, despite everything, it does contain a lot of butter!

 My tip: People who’ve tasted by brioche were surprised by just how good it tastes.
 They told me that when they made brioche, it always tasted strongly of yeast.
 That’s not the case for mine, even if I use dried yeast.
 The secret is to respect the instructions for the rising periods.
 There are three of these here: the first, which is just after kneading; the second involves an overnight stay in the refrigerator; and the third takes place in the mold.
 It’s the rising in the refrigerator that best develops the aromas of the brioche.
 And don’t worry about the shape.
 Even if you don’t get it right the first time, it’ll still be delicious to eat.
 So keep trying!

 Recipe for Parisian Brioche (one 4-inch / 10 cm base mold)

 - 2 cups / 250 g all-purpose flour